Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/README.md

 * [Watson Speech To Text](https://www.ibm.com/cloud/watson-speech-to-text):  This is an IBM Cloud service that converts human voice into written text.
 This application uses it to create written transcripts from audio recordings loaded by witnesses and victims.

-* [Watson Language Translator](https://cloud.ibm.com/apidocs/language-translator): Tranlates text from one language to another
+* [Watson Language Translator](https://cloud.ibm.com/apidocs/language-translator): Translates text from one language to another

 * [Cloudant](https://www.ibm.com/cloud/cloudant):  (lite Tier) is a distributed, document-oriented NoSQL database that is running on the IBM Cloud.